Guides

 Do BankCodeKit tools confirm account ownership?

-No. BankCodeKit validates format and reference data only.
+No. BankCodeKit checks format and reference data only.
 It does not confirm account existence, account ownership, bank connectivity, sanctions status, fraud risk, payment readiness, or payment success.

 Are values entered into tools uploaded?

 The tool design is browser-local for user-entered payment details.
-Values should not be sent to servers, analytics, ad scripts, or URLs.
+Values are not sent to servers, analytics, ad scripts, or URLs.